What are pneumococcal vaccines?

 Who should get the pneumococcal vaccine?

 - This vaccine is provided free to children as part of their routine immunizations.
 It is given as a series of three doses.
-The first dose is given at 2 months of age, the 2nd at 4 months, and the 3rd at 12 months.
+The first dose is given at 2 months of age, the second at 4 months, and the third at 12 months.
 An extra dose is given at 6 months to children at high risk for pneumococcal disease.

 - This vaccine is also recommended and free for some people 5 years of age and older with certain medical conditions that put them at high risk of pneumococcal disease.

 Some people are at high risk of getting sick from pneumococcal infections.
 This vaccine is provided free to these people, including:

 - Seniors 65 years and older.